dzh597/AMBRE/README.md

 --relation-entity-bias-weight 0.0
 ```

-usually leads to results far below the baseline.
+usually leads to results far below the warmed-up configuration.

 ### Q3: Why does QuatE use `embedding-dim=1200`?